Co-occurring Features and conditions

 OCD factsheet coming soon

 Anxiety is an emotion which gives the person an unpleasant feeling of tension and apprehension.
-Anxiety is a typical and common emotion experienced by children and adults, and often arises in response to a percieved threat or triggered by a specific stressful event.
-When anxiety is persistant and interferes with normal routines, and doesn't go away with reassurance and comfort, it is classified as an anxiety disorder.
+It often arises in response to a perceived threat, or it’s triggered by a specific stressful event.
+Anxiety is a common and healthy emotion; however, when anxiety is persistent, interferes with normal routines, and does not go away with reassurance and comfort, it is classified as an anxiety disorder.

 Anxiety factsheet coming soon